lsst-sitcom/sitcomtn-073/index.rst

 .. figure:: /_static/ForwardReverse_03_22.png

-Standard deviation for all measurements:
+The standard deviation for all measurements:

 .. figure:: /_static/ForwardReverse_std.png

-The same data in table format:
+The table below shows the same data in table format:

 03-21-2023: